iTwin/itwinjs-core/docs/presentation/content/PropertySpecification.md

 The attribute allows moving the property into a different category.
 There are several options:

 - Reference a category by ID used in [`PropertyCategorySpecification`](./PropertyCategorySpecification.md) in the current context.
-  The current context contains categories specified in the same [content specification](./index.md#specifications) or the same
+  The current context contains categories specified in the same [content specification](./index.md#specifications) or [content modifiers](./contentModifier.md) that are applied on the same content class as this rule.
-  [content modifier](./contentModifier.md), depending on where the property override is used.

 - Move to `DefaultParent` category.
 This is useful when using with [related properties](./RelatedPropertiesSpecification.md), to avoid putting them inside a special related class category and instead show them next to properties of the source class.